Zuehlke/software-engineering-corner/drafts/signals-everywhere.md

 This is powerful stuff.
 We use plain JavaScript to create our elements and leverage Signals to keep them up-to-date with the state.
 The outcome of the above example is pretty much the same as the [official Preact Signals example](https://preactjs.com/guide/v10/signals#introduction).
-Most of above code would be hidden by the framework underneath its templating language but it's roughly what happens internally (this is of course heavy simplified).
+Most of the above code would be hidden by the framework underneath its templating language but it's roughly what happens internally (this is of course heavily simplified).

 ## Conclusion and Outlook